Vokesimurex chrysostoma

 Vokesimurex chrysostoma, common name the gold-mouthed murex, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of the shell varies between 35 mm and 80 mm.

+In general appearance not unlike Siratus motacilla (Gmelin, 1791), this species presents the following distinctive characters, which appear to be permanent: it is larger, stouter, the siphonal canal is proportionally shorter and straight or but little turned to the right.
+There are one or two spur-like spines on the varices at the lower part of the aperture: generally on the left-hand varix and sometimes on the back varix, but very seldom on the right hand or lip varix.
+The lips of the aperture are tinged with more or less brilliant orange color.

 Distribution

-This marine species occurs from the southern part of the Caribbean Sea to Brasil.
+This marine species occurs from the southern part of the Caribbean Sea to Brazil.